NaTo1000/ArciTEK.AI/CONTRIBUTING.md

 ## Code of Conduct

 ArciTEK.AI is committed to fostering an open and welcoming environment.
-We expect all contributors to adhere to our code of conduct:
+We expect all contributors to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

-### Our Standards

-- **Respectful Communication**: Treat all community members with respect and kindness
-- **Inclusive Environment**: Welcome contributors from all backgrounds and experience levels
-- **Constructive Feedback**: Provide helpful, actionable feedback in code reviews
-- **Collaborative Spirit**: Work together towards the common goal of advancing AI development tools
-- **Quality Focus**: Maintain the high standards that make ArciTEK.AI exceptional

-### Quantum-Enhanced Collaboration

-ArciTEK.AI embraces the principles of quantum superposition in collaboration - multiple perspectives can coexist and strengthen the final solution.
-We encourage diverse approaches and innovative thinking.

 ## Getting Started